COMHIS/python-basics/immigration_project/README.md

 # Demographics of Immigration to New York in 19th c.

+This assignment has 3 parts, and then some.

+1. Find the data online, download it and read it into a Python data structure (a list of dictionaries).
+2. Refine the data by changing it to a more sensible format.
+Also update it with variables that help better understand it.
+3. Create a statistical analysis of the refined data and draw a nice bar chart from that.

+Additionally:
+* Further develop the workflow you created above to get more detailed analysis.
+* Think of how to still take this onward.

 ## Getting the data

 Find passenger lists for immigrants to United Staes during the Irish famine at https://aad.archives.gov/aad/